Jeep Recon

-The Jeep Recon is a battery electric mid-size SUV set to be produced by Jeep in 2024.
+The Jeep Recon is a battery electric mid-size SUV produced by Jeep in 2025.
 Revealed in a set of images in September 2022 alongside two other Jeep models, it is an off-road-oriented SUV that is heavily inspired by the Wrangler, and will be sold alongside it.
 The Recon name was previously used for a variant of the Wrangler.

-It is based on the STLA Large platform, with fully independent suspension.
+The Jeep Recon is based on the STLA Large platform, with fully independent suspension.
 The vehicle will have removable doors, retractable roof, electronic locking differentials, Selec-Terrain traction management functions, skid plates, tow hooks, off-road-rated tires, and underbody protection.
-It will be produced in the United States and will be available for the global market.
+It will be produced in North America and will be available for the global market.